Content

 Our test setup – where did we really put the MaXalami puncture insert to the test?

-We tested the foam ring on our 29” test bike from NS Bikes and rode it in the Serfaus-Fiss-Ladis bike park, in the Brandnertal bike park, in Flims, in Lenzerheide, in Davos, and in the Winterberg bike park.
-We were on 29” and size M, and each puncture insert weighs no more than 78 grams.
+We tested the foam ring on our 29” test bike from NS Bikes and rode it in the Bikepark Serfaus-Fiss-Ladis, in the Bikepark Brandnertal, in Flims, in Lenzerheide, in Davos, and in the Bikepark Winterberg.
+We were on 29” and size M, and per piece, the puncture inserts weigh no more than 78 grams.

 This is how you mount the MaXalami tubeless insert